 Make window shopping informative

-If your store is located in a mall or a shopping market, you possibly come across at least a hundred window shoppers daily.
-You could change this window shopping custom into beautiful customer experiences with QR Codes.
+If your store is located in a mall or a shopping market.
+You possibly come across at least a hundred window shoppers daily.
+With QR codes, you could change this window shopping custom into a beautiful customer experience.
 You can give your customers instant access to information about your company, brand, and products.
-The content could range from product lists, offers available, other branches in the city, and contact detail to eCommerce web URL, quick tips and information, history about the company, reviews, and social services.
+The content could range from product lists, offers available, other city branches, and contact details to eCommerce web URL, quick tips and information, history about the company, reviews, and social services.

 Provide services even when your shop is closed

-QR Codes on windows can help you serve customers even when it’s a lockdown or when it is a Christmas holiday.
-If you are offering online services, you can place a QR Code on the window that directs the customers to a digital destination where they can get in touch with you.
+QR Codes on windows can help you serve customers even when it’s a lockdown or a Christmas holiday.
+If you offer online services, you can place a QR Code on the window to direct the customers to a digital destination to get in touch with you.

 Offer unique customer experience and improve it

 Smartphones are the most used digital medium.